jason-christopher/web-scraper/README.md

 * Modify the bottom portion of the `scraper.py` file to include the desired URL and comment out the functions that you don't want to run.
 * From the `web-scraper` directory run `python scraper.py`.
+* The first prompt will ask you for the URL of the Wikipedia page you'd like to scrape.
+Either:
+  * Paste the desired URL (including `https://` header)
+  * Hit the Return key to scrape the default Wikipedia page.

 ### Resources